nidhinR1998/nidhinR1998/README.md

 When I'm not coding, I enjoy hiking in the mountains, exploring new cuisines, and reading sci-fi novels.

 ---

+## 🤝 Contribution
+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/nidhinR1998/nidhinR1998/issues).

+If you want to contribute:
+1. Fork the project.
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a pull request.

 ![Footer Banner](https://via.placeholder.com/800x200/2ecc71/ffffff?text=Let%27s+build+something+amazing+together%21)